A family of consistent normally distributed tests for Poissonity: The test statistic

-Since $k$ is a fixed natural number (often $k=0$), $\widehat T_n^{ (k)}$ is not a random process but simply a r.v. whose asymptotic distribution can be easily derived from classical Central Limit Theorems, as shown in the following Proposition.
+{It is worth noting that, since $k$ is a fixed natural number (often $k=0$), $\sqrt{n}\widehat T_n^{(k)}$ is the $k$-th r.v. of the estimated (discrete) empirical process introduced by \cite{henze1996empirical} for dealing with goodness-of-fit tests for discrete distributions and also considered by \cite{Gurtler} in their critical synopsis of several procedures for assessing Poissonity.
+However, as $\sqrt{n}\widehat T_n^{ (k)}$ is a r.v., its} asymptotic distribution can be easily derived from classical Central Limit Theorems {under very mild assumptions}, as shown in the following Proposition.

 \begin{proposition} Let $X$ be a r.v. with ${\rm Var}[X]$ finite and $k$ be a fixed natural number.
 Let

 If $X\in \Pi_\mu$ then $V_n^{ (k)}$ converges in distribution to ${\mathcal N}(0,\sigma^2_{\mu,k})$ as $n\to \infty$, where